Is Matthew 7:15-23 About Believers or False Prophets?

 Those On The Wide Road

-These are those who believe they are saved and they use Jesus’ name even.
-They state things in the sin of PRIDE such as ‘Jesus saved me through the cross but now I have to work to keep saved.’ or even worse, ‘I have kept the commandments and no longer sin.’
+These are those who believe they are saved by their good deeds and behaviour.
+They use Jesus’ name even.
+This describes most main stream Christian denominations today.
+They state things in the sin of PRIDE such as ‘Jesus forgave my past sins through the cross but now I have to work to keep saved.’ or even worse, ‘I have kept the commandments and no longer sin.’
 These are people who are not saved but only think they are.
 Then they tell others that they are not saved if they think they have sin!
-They are judgemental towards truly saved people.
+They are judgmental towards truly saved people.
 This is a haughty Spirit and not a born again believer.
 God says ‘haughty is naughty’!
 (Romans 2:1-4, Luke 6:37).

 “Pride goeth before destruction, and an haughty spirit before a fall.”
 (Proverbs 16:18 KJV)